Whoah! The same Chinese Characters but for Different Words? Tips to distinguish the homophones in Chinese

 ---|---|---|

-bright | 东方发白(dōngfāng fā bái)
+Bright | 东方发白(dōngfāng fā bái)

-The eastern sky is turning fish-belly grey; day breaks. |
+The eastern sky is turning grey; day breaks. |

 adj |

-clear | 真相大白(zhēnxiàng dà bái) Come out in the wash. | |
+Clear | 真相大白(zhēnxiàng dà bái) Come out in the wash. | |

-white | 我买了一条白裙子。(Wǒ mǎi le yī tiáo bái qúnzi.)
+White | 我买了一条白裙子。(Wǒ mǎi le yī tiáo bái qúnzi.)

 I bought a white dress. |